gennachiaro/phd_proposal/manuscript.md

 **Year 3 (2021-2022):**

-Fall 2022: Final Trip to Ora to obtain stratigraphic samples we may need to fill gaps in our argument
+Fall 2022: Final trip to Ora to obtain stratigraphic samples we may need to fill gaps in our argument

-Spring 2022: Finalize Dissertation and Defend!!
+Spring 2022: Finalize dissertation and defend!!

 Spring/Summer 2022: Caldera workshop at Ora?